medInria/medInria-public/CONTRIBUTING.md

 About the steering committees:
 - **STC**: medInria Scientific and Technical Committee, defines the technical roadmap twice a year, validate the contribution rules, the Reviewers team and discuss every technical point in medInria.
 - **EC**: medInria Executive Committee, decides on evolution of the membership contract, the communication policy and the priorities of the Consortium.

-# Getting started

-Please **read carefully** [the GitHub guide on Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/).
-We also recommend you to check this [more detailed documentation on issues and pull requests](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/).

 # Issues